algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 These syntaxes are also sometimes called *GAS* and *NASM* respectively, by the names of the two primary assemblers that use them (*GNU Assembler* and *Netwide Assembler*).

 We used Intel syntax in this chapter and will continue to preferably use it for the rest of the book.
-For comparison, here is how the summation loop looks like in AT&T asm:
+For comparison, here is what the summation loop looks like in AT&T asm:

 ```asm
 loop: